geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 When Mercurius the Ladies perceived, he agree
 They should judge in this case, since their own was the steed
-And was giving the history [And his story began], when Thalia thus spoke,
+<span data-tippy="And was giving the history" class="green">And his story began</span>, when Thalia thus spoke,
 You need not Cyllenius, myself planned the joke
 And as in this case you say I must decide
 I, Roberto acquit of all blame in the ride;